appinsource2021/react-dialogger-example/README.md

 You can find the example code about the project on our [Codesandbox](https://codesandbox.io/p/sandbox/7r3t84).

-# react-araci - Custom Dialog Component Documentation
+# react-dialogger - Custom Dialog Component Documentation

 This documentation explains the configuration of the Custom Dialog Component and how to customize it using initial options with the `useDialogOptions` function. `useDialogOptions` allows you to set the initial options to manage the dialog's appearance and behavior.

-## useDialogOptions Hook

-`useDialogOptions` is a hook used to set the initial options of a Dialog component.
-This hook allows you to configure various properties of the dialog, such as the header, footer, size, style, etc.
+# Global Dialog Configuration

+#### baseDialogOptions

+`baseDialogOptions` This property is created at the top-level of the app and serves as the default configuration used throughout the entire application.
+Later, when creating individual dialogs, these options can be overridden by specifying dialog-specific options.

 ```Global Dialog Configuration
 The useDialogOptions function is placed at the beginning of the application to define base settings for all dialogs used throughout the app.
 These settings act as a global configuration, ensuring consistency across all dialog components.